Shopify/minitest-silence/README.md

 The plugin will be automatically activated by Minitest if it is in your application's bundle.

-- By default, it will simply discard any output writting to `STDOUT` or `STDERR` by your tests.
+- By default, the captured output produced by tests will be discarded, so the output of the test runner will look like how it was intended.
-- When specifying `--verbose`, the output will be buffered and written to the `STDOUT` inside a box that makes clear what test the output originated from.
+-  If you run tests with the `--verbose` option , it will be nicely included in the test runner's output, inside a box that will tell you what test it originated from.
-- When running with the `--fail-on-output` option, a test will fail if it writes anything to either `STDOUT` or `STDERR`.
+- You can also run this plugin in "strict mode": by running tests with the `--fail-on-output` option, tests will fail if they produce any output to STDOUT or STDERR.

+You can disable the plugin by providing the `--disable-silence` command line option to your test invocation.
+The primary use case for this is when you want to use a debugger inside a test, which will require a the standard input and outputs to work interactively.

 ## Development